The-Blah/The-Blah.github.io/edition7/mysterioushappenings.md

 ---
 layout: article
-title: The Mysterious Happenings of the Underwater World
+title: Chapter 3 - Into the Unknown
 author: Gitanjali
 ---